 1. Roman Temple of Évora

-One of the top things to see in Évora at the Roman Temple, one of the most well-preserved Roman structures in Portugal.
+One of the top things to see in Évora at the Roman Temple, one of the most well-preserved Roman structures in Europe.
 Often referred to as the Temple of Diana, this architectural marvel dates back to the 1st century AD and provides a striking insight into the ancient Roman presence in Évora.
 Enjoy a coffee at the neighboring Jardim de Diana (gardens of Diana), where you can sit and enjoy the view of the temple.

 If you enjoy visiting Roman artifacts, don’t miss one of our other favorites, the Roman bridge in Ponte de Lima, north of Porto.